Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Introduction

-Results obtained from our study can be summarised into the following core findings: Firstly, while herding patterns in stocks and US ETFs are similar, there are differences between these and cryptocurrencies, meaning that these digital assets still remain separate from traditional assets to some extent.
-Additionally, the herding signal is stronger in the US ETFs compared to stocks and cryptocurrencies (RQ1).
+Results obtained from our study can be summarised into the following core findings: Firstly, while herding patterns in stocks and US ETFs are mostly similar, there are differences between these and cryptocurrencies, meaning that these digital assets still remain separate from traditional assets in terms of herding behavior among their investors to some extent (RQ1).
 Secondly, by detecting herding behavior at a subset (community) level, we find that there are always subsets (communities) revealing herding behavior in each type of investment vehicle throughout the period examined, even though this phenomenon is not pronounced in the corresponding superset at some stages.
 Therefore, we conclude that while herding may not manifest when looking at all assets, it can still be found within specific subsets (RQ2).
-Thirdly, we notice 4 stock sectors (i.e. Information Technology, Finance, Healthcare and Energy), wherein assets within each sector and their corresponding ETFs tend to form communities themselves.
+Thirdly, we notice 4 stock sectors (i.e. Information Technology, Financials, Healthcare and Energy), wherein assets within each sector and their corresponding ETFs tend to form communities themselves.
 Furthermore, the herding behavior observed in these communities tends to stem from specific events that solely impact that sector (RQ2).
+Fourthly, US ETFs reveal strong contagion effects to both stocks and cryptocurrencies, especially during times of market uncertainties, indicating their potential to be drivers of herding in financial markets.
+On the contrary, although stocks and cryptocurrencies also exhibit evidence of shock transmission to US ETFs, these effects are quite weak.
+Instead, US ETFs display an internal contagion phenomenon by transmitting shocks to themselves, potentially leading to a self-reinforcing herding behavior.

-The remainder of the article is organized as follows: Section \ref{sec:2} goes through related works.
-Section \ref{sec:3} provides a description of the datasets followed by methodologies.
-Section \ref{sec:4} describes the experimental results followed by implications and hypothesis.
-Lastly, the conclusion of this study is given in Section \ref{sec:5}.
+The remainder of the article is organized as follows: Section \nameref{sec:2} goes through related works.
+Section \nameref{sec:3} provides a description of the datasets followed by methodologies.
+Section \nameref{sec:4} describes the experimental results followed by implications and hypothesis.
+Lastly, the conclusion of this study is given in Section \nameref{sec:5}.